- Getting started

 - we aim at ensuring your items are archived by the end of the next calendar day.

-There are three types of retention policy:
+These are the types of retention policy:

-- the default policy for newly created processes - all jobs that are created from new processes are deleted after 30 days, without the possibility to undo their deletion.
+- The default policy for newly created processes - all jobs that are created from new processes are deleted after 30 days, without the possibility to undo their deletion.
 This is the built-in option.

 The default policy of 30 days applies to: